haskellweekly/haskellweekly.github.io/CONTRIBUTING.markdown

 # Contributing

 Thanks for contributing to Haskell Weekly!
 We appreciate all contributions, from issues to pull requests.
 Nothing is too small!
-By participating with this project, you agree to abide by the [code of conduct][].

 If you want to bring our attention to something, please open an issue!
 This can be used for anything from typos to new content.
 For example, this has been used